Hundreds of students move into LSU residence halls

 BATON ROUGE - Louisiana State University welcomed over 1,000 students on Saturday.

-Many of the welcomed students were freshman like Bryce Amadeg.
+Many of the welcomed students were freshman like Bryce Amedee.

-"I'm excited for it," Amadeg said.
+"I'm excited for it," Amedee said.

 Bryce's mom says she is excited too.
 She feels at ease with her son moving on campus even with the virus pandemic going on.

-"It's emotional, especially since we've been preparing for the past month and a half," said Constance Amadeg.
+"It's emotional, especially since we've been preparing for the past month and a half," said Constance Amedee.

 Precautions from the university are loud and clear on LSU's campus from signs all over the dorm halls encouraging students to practice social distance, to a personal appearance from Interim President Tom Galligan.